pcubillos/pyratbay/docs/api.rst

     - If there are more than 80 filters, this code will thin the displayed filter names.

-.. py:function:: posterior_pt(posterior, tmodel, targs, tpars, ifree, pressure, bestpars=None, filename=None)
+.. py:function:: posterior_pt(posterior, tmodel, tpars, ifree, pressure, bestpars=None, filename=None)
 .. code-block:: pycon

     Plot the posterior PT profile.